bbrzycki/setigen/docs/source/voltages.rst

 - `num_taps` controls the spectral profile of each individual coarse channel; the higher this is, the closer the spectral response gets to ideal
 - `num_branches` controls the number of coarse channels; after the real FFT, we obtain `num_branches / 2` total coarse channels spanning the Nyquist range

+Voltage backend
+^^^^^^^^^^^^^^^

+The RawVoltageBackend class connects the various components in the pipeline, allowing us to "record" only as much data as we currently need.

+Behind the scenes, the backend actually uses a separate instance of each backend element per antenna and polarization.
+For example, if the backend is initialized with a single object instance for each the digitizer, filterbank, and requantizer, the backend object will make deep copies for each polarization in each antenna.
+This is done so that quantization (scaling) calculations are done independently for separate polarizations and antennas.
+Alternatively, you can initialize the backend with 2D lists of shape (num_antennas, num_pols) for each backend element, if, for example, there are variations in the desired `target_mean` and `target_fwhm` parameters.

 Creating multi-antenna RAW files
 --------------------------------